 • Whiskas Senior cat food is specially formulated to support the specific needs of senior cats

 • Feeding wet food morning and night with their allocated portion of dry food left out for grazing on during the day is a great way to feed a cat and fulfil their natural desire to eat several small meals a day.

 • A great way to provide mental stimulation and gentle physical exercise for older cats is to put their dry food allocation in a puzzle feeder, which requires interaction and movement to release kibbles as a reward.

-As she grows older, however, her nutritional needs will change.
-So after the age of seven, it’s important to adjust her diet to one that suits a more senior cat.
-For example, the Whiskas® Senior range contains extra taurine to help your cat’s vision and heart, zinc and linoleic acid for a healthy skin and coat, and just the right amount of phosphorus to help keep her waterworks working!
+As they grow older, however, their nutritional needs will change.
+So after the age of seven, it’s important to adjust their diet to one that suits a more senior cat.
+For example, the Whiskas® Senior range contains extra taurine to help your cat’s vision and heart, zinc and linoleic acid for a healthy skin and coat, and just the right amount of phosphorus to help keep their waterworks working!

-If you’re worried about your cat’s weight, try adjusting the amount of food you give her accordingly.
+If you’re worried about your cat’s weight, try adjusting the amount of food you give them accordingly.
 If the problem persists, ask your vet for advice.